-On May 5, 2020, the Company received funding under the Promissory Note dated May 5, 2020 evidencing the Loan, an unsecured non-recourse loan in the principal amount of \$2,152 under the CARES Act.
-The Loan to the Company was made through Legacy Bank of Florida (the "Lender").
+On May 5, 2020, the Company received funding under a promissory note dated May 5, 2020 evidencing the Loan, an unsecured non-recourse loan in the principal amount of \$2,152 under the CARES Act.
+The Company's policy was to account for the Loan as debt.